 Megatrends: Major social, economic, political, environmental, or technological changes that will fundamentally affect everything else.
 Observed over decades, 25-30 years.

-Imagine all the sources there are to monitor for weak signal detection.
+Imagine all the sources there are to monitor for weak signal detection, particularly in tech monitoring, where the pace of change is rapid.
 Your business environment comprises external drivers of change, including trends, emerging technologies, startups, competitors, markets, business models, risks, regulations, and customer needs.
 Environmental scanning typically involves collecting relevant data from news sites, RSS feeds, patents, and publications of science and technology information.
 The sheer volume of information that entails makes it a huge challenge to monitor weak signals.

 We often hear from innovation leaders who say there's just too much signal noise to decipher what the important developments are.
-They need a tool for environmental scanning that mitigates the noise in order to more quickly identify weak signals and react to them before the competition.
-These processes can clearly benefit from automation.
+They need a tool or platform for environmental scanning that mitigates the noise in order to more quickly identify weak signals and react to them before the competition.
+These processes can clearly benefit from automation, particularly through the use of advanced tech and trend monitoring tools.

 How to do weak signal detection